-First, let’s explain what a Use Year is…when you purchase a DVC contract, your are given a home resort, a number of points per year, and a Use Year, which is given as a particular month – for example, January or September.
+First, let’s explain what a Use Year is…when you purchase a DVC contract, your are given a home resort, a number of points per year, and a Use Year, which is given as a particular month – for example, February or September (note: DVC does not sell Use Years that are in January, May, July or November).
 The fact that it is often expressed as a month alone can confuse people.
 But what that essentially means is that you get an allotment of points to use for reservations within the year that starts on the first of that month, and ends the day before the 1st day of that month a year later.
 So, if you have a September Use Year and a 200 point contract, it means you have 200 points (to start with) that you can use between September 1st and August 31st the following year.

 Some others tell people that you receive your points on the 1st of the month.
 This isn’t exactly true, and it confuses some into thinking they can’t make reservations until they’ve “received” their points.
 It is more correct to say that you receive all your points, for EVERY year up until the expiration of the contract, when you get your contract.
 You can’t use most of them because they are far out in the future, far out from your booking windows, but they are there.
 You could be currently in your 2014 Use Year, but booking for a resort stay during your 2015 Use Year, and borrowing 2016 Use Year points to do it.